 A native of Alford, Mass., Shein has been an activist and a writer -- penning a Berkshire Eagle column -- for years and is new to politics.
 Shein says he's interested in fighting for progressive policies to combat the problems he's spent years diagnosing.

 One key way to enact change, according to Shein, is by electing candidates unassociated with the monied interests that feed into both major parties today.

 "We know this district is going to elect a Democrat.
 So the question becomes: What kind?"
 Shein said.
 "Someone who offers substantive difference, or someone who's spent their entire career within the system, relying on millions provided by the forces we should be fighting against.
-I'm anything but politics
+I'm anything but politics as usual."

 Shein is only accepting donations of up to $99 from individuals for his campaign and is refusing corporate, PAC and lobbyist donations.